1900 Galveston hurricane: Galveston

 UTC September 9), but the Weather Bureau's anemometer was blown off the building shortly after that measurement was recorded.
+Observer John D. Blagden remained at the station through the height of the storm, taking readings of the mercurial barometer at five-minute intervals until all instruments had been destroyed; his lowest recorded reading was 28.53, the lowest barometric pressure ever recorded in the country at that time.
+Isaac Cline's own house, one of the substantial structures in the beach section, became a refuge for 50 people during the storm but collapsed in the general wreck, killing 32 of its occupants including Mrs. Cline herself.
 Contemporaneous estimates placed the maximum sustained wind speed at 120 mi/h.
 However, survivors reported observing bricks, slate, timbers, and other heavy objects becoming airborne, indicating that winds were likely stronger.
 Later estimates placed the hurricane at the higher Category 4 classification on the Saffir–Simpson scale.
 The lowest recorded barometric pressure was 28.48 inHg, but this was subsequently adjusted to the storm's official lowest measured central pressure of about 936 mbar.

 Searching for bodies in Galveston in the aftermath of the storm of 1900.
 At the time this film was shot, the stench of hundreds of bodies could be smelled for miles.
 One body was discovered (but not filmed) while the camera crew was present.